DiarmuidKelly/astrometry-api-server/README.md

 ![Go Version](https://img.shields.io/github/go-mod/go-version/DiarmuidKelly/astrometry-api-server)
 [![Go Report Card](https://goreportcard.com/badge/github.com/DiarmuidKelly/astrometry-api-server)](https://goreportcard.com/report/github.com/DiarmuidKelly/astrometry-api-server)

-A production-ready HTTP API server for astrometric plate-solving.
+A HTTP API server for astrometric plate-solving.
 Built on top of the [astrometry-go-client](https://github.com/DiarmuidKelly/astrometry-go-client) library, this server provides a RESTful interface for solving astronomical images.

+## ⚠️ SECURITY WARNING

+**This project is currently designed for LOCAL/DEVELOPMENT use only.**

+The containerized deployment requires mounting the Docker socket (`/var/run/docker.sock`), which grants **root-equivalent access to the host system**.
+This creates a significant security risk if exposed to untrusted networks or the public internet.

+**Current Status:**

+- ✅ Safe for local development and trusted internal networks
+- ✅ Safe for controlled laboratory/observatory environments
+- ❌ **NOT SAFE** for public internet deployment without additional security layers
+- ❌ **NOT SAFE** for multi-tenant or shared hosting environments

+**For Production Deployment:**
+See [SECURITY.md](SECURITY.md) for detailed security considerations and recommended production architectures.
+We are actively working on a secure production deployment model - see [Issue #13](https://github.com/DiarmuidKelly/astrometry-go-client/issues/13) for progress.

 ## Features